GALESBURG, Ill. – Police reports reveal new details of the scene where a Galesburg woman was allegedly murdered.

 New details.

-Police reports show an officer responded to a home in N. Soangetaha Road in Galesburg after dispatch reported a man called to ask for a welfare check on his son, who was later identified as the suspect.
+Police reports show an officer responded to a home on N. Soangetaha Road in Galesburg after dispatch reported a man called to ask for a welfare check on his son, who was later identified as the suspect.

 Police reports show the caller told dispatch his son was heavily intoxicated when he spoke with him the previous night.
 Adding, his son was letting a ‘transient’ stay in the home and that someone may be hurt.